Custom default-backend

 Use the platform-level error page

-Some teams want their application to serve their own error page for example 404s, but want to serve cloud platforms custom error page from ingress controller default backend for other error codes like 502,503 and 504, this can be done by using custom-http-errors annotation in your ingress for error codes teams want to serve the cloud platforms custom error page.
+Some teams want their application to serve their own error page, for example 404s, but want to serve cloud platforms custom error page from ingress controller default backend for other error codes like 502,503 and 504.
+This can be done by using the custom-http-errors annotation in your ingress for error codes teams want to serve the cloud platforms custom error page.

 Example Ingress file to use platform-level error page for custom-http-errors: “502,503,504”.
 All other errors except 502,503,504